 19. Modern Clay Bookends

-20. Clay Picture Frame
+Check Price on Amazon20.
+Clay Picture Frame

 21. Clay Aroma Diffuser Ornaments

 Cut clay into circles or organic shapes, create a hole for hanging, and let them dry completely.
-Once sealed, these can be used as aroma diffusers by adding drops of essential oil that absorb into the porous clay.
+Once sealed, these can be used as aroma diffusers by adding drops of essential oils that absorb into the porous clay.
 Hang them in closets, cars, or small spaces for subtle, natural fragrance.
 The terracotta color is beautiful left natural or you can paint designs on them.
 These also work as ornaments or gift tags, making them multi-functional.
 It’s such a simple concept but so practical for freshening spaces naturally.

-22. Textured Clay Drawer Pulls
+Check Price on Amazon22.
+Textured Clay Drawer Pulls

 23. Clay Wine Bottle Holder